h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 ## Asymmetric Cryptography

-Asymmetric encryption, on the other hand, uses two seperate keys for encryption & decryption:
+Asymmetric encryption, on the other hand, uses two seperate keys, respectively for encryption & decryption:
 - The public key, used for encrypting messages and
 - The private key, used for decrypting messages.
 In contrast to symmetric encryption, the keypair cannot be chosen freely, as they need to be mathematically connected to each other.